chizzletaz/MSP2-TriviaQuiz/README.md

 - [Removing the eventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) after it is invoked.
 - How to add an event after a modal closes: [user4639281](https://stackoverflow.com/questions/39323598/execute-code-after-modal-closes-if-okay-button-clicked)
 - How to get the text value of a [selected option](https://learn.jquery.com/using-jquery-core/faq/how-do-i-get-the-text-value-of-a-selected-option/)
+- How to [prevent pull-to-refresh](https://developers.google.com/web/updates/2017/11/overscroll-behavior) on (most) mobile devices.

 ### Content
 The text for section Y was copied from the Wikipedia article Z